glasser/vote.davidglasser.net/content/post/201806-candidates.md

 endorses Fiona Ma/

-## Attorney General: Dave Jones?
-Xavier Becerra?
+## Attorney General: Dave Jones

-Have heard nice things about both of them.
-Not really clear on how to choose.
-Jones may be more anti-death penalty?
+Have heard nice things about both Dave Jones and Xavier Becerra.
+While Becerra gets a lot of credit for pushing back on Trump, it seems likely Jones would have done the same --- rewarding somebody for being appointed doesn't seem like a good way to choose.
+Jones appears to be more strongly anti-death penalty, which tips the scales for me.
 It's likely we'll get a November match--up between these two anyway.

 ## Insurance Commissioner: ?